-Scott is an RICS qualified Building Surveyor who is extremely passionate about historic buildings.
-He is enthusiastic about any property he steps into, whether it be a large Georgian town house, a 17thcentury converted barn or a small Victorian cottage.
+Scott is a RICS qualified Building Surveyor who is extremely passionate about historic buildings.
+He is enthusiastic about any property he steps into, whether it be a large Georgian town house, a 17th century converted barn or a small Victorian cottage.
 His surveys are very thorough, and he strives to the highest of standards.

 Scott has extensive experience in carrying out many different types of surveys on a wide range of historic listed and un-listed buildings of varying age and construction.
 He understands how historic buildings are constructed, how they function and the importance of using the correct traditional materials that are compatible with the building fabric.